PromyLOPh/guix-hpc-website/posts/cwl-guix-ipfs-workflow.md

 cwltool --no-container Workflows/test-workflow.cwl Jobs/small.ERR034597.test-workflow.yml
 ```

-The GUIX\_PACKAGE\_PATH points into the workflow directory where I created the package.
+The `GUIX_PACKAGE_PATH` variable points into the workflow directory where I created the package.

-## bwa: adding bwa to the profile
+## Adding bwa to the profile

 In the next step the workflow failed because bwa was missing, so added bwa with Guix